Skip to content

 X11 Forwarding

 Some software has a Graphical User Interface (GUI), and so requires X11 to be enabled.
-X11 forwarding allows an application on a remote server (in this case, Franklin) to render its GUI on a local system (your computer).
-How this is enabled depends on the operating system the computer you are using to access Franklin is running.
+X11 forwarding allows an application on a remote server to render its GUI on your local computer.
+This is only needed for specific graphical applications — most users will not need it.

-If you are using our recommend windows SSH client (MobaXterm) X11 forwarding should be enabled by default.
-You can confirm this by checking that the X11-Forwarding box is ticked under your Franklin session settings.
-For off-campus access, you may want to tick the Compression box as well.
+If you are using MobaXterm, X11 forwarding is enabled by default.
+You can confirm this by checking that the X11-Forwarding box is ticked under your session settings.
+For off-campus access, tick the Compression box as well.

 SSH key fingerprint issues